 Fidgets are especially useful in helping children with autism spectrum disorder (ASD) with self-regulation.
 Hand fidgets can help manage anxiety, improve attention/ability to focus, or even help children calm down when dealing with a surge of emotions such as extreme anger or frustration.
 Children on the autism spectrum can benefit from fidgeting, especially when they are stimming or engaging in hand flapping.

-I own a sensory toy subscription box geared for children on the autism spectrum, so it’s literally my job to find unique and awesome toys to include in my monthly subscription.
-Below I share some of the most popular items in past boxes and where you can find them yourself.
-The items below are enjoyable to play with, yet calming and therapeutic!
+I own a sensory toy subscription box geared for children on the autism spectrum, so it’s my job to find unique and awesome toys to include in my monthly subscription.
+Below I will share some of the most popular items in past boxes and where you can find them yourself.
+I believe the items below are enjoyable to play with, yet calming and therapeutic!

 1. The Original Fidget Reversible Sequin Hand Fidget

 This is a very unique fidget that is both fun and calming.
-Made with high quality reversible sequin fabric, children can run their fingers over the sequins to flip them back and forth to change the colors.
+Made with high-quality reversible sequin fabric, children can run their fingers over the sequins to flip them back and forth to change the colors.
 There’s also an elastic strap on the back to hold it in place while playing with it.
 This hand fidget is additionally wonderful because it’s visually calming and gives nice tactile input to the fingertips.
-You can find them here.

 2. Crazy Aaron’s Thinking Putty

-This is perfect to use as a hand fidget to help children self-regulate.
+This can be used as a hand fidget to help children self-regulate.
 Squeeze, pull, roll, and squish this putty to help manage anxiety or use it as a calming tool.
 Manipulating putty can also be a great way to help a child focus or maintain attention.
 Crazy Aaron’s Thinking Putty has many different colors; however, the Persian Emerald is visually stimulating because of its bright, shimmering color.